sitewhere/sitewhere-examples/air-traffic/README.md

 * **assets/airtraffic-*.xml** - These are XML files that contain asset definitions used in the air traffic example.
 SiteWhere allows assets to be defined in the database, externally in asset management systems, or locally in XML files.

-## Start SiteWhere
-To see the application in action, start the SiteWhere instance.
-If this is the first time SiteWhere is booting, it will automatically populate sample data for the user model and other aspects of the system.

 ### Air Traffic Example Boot Process
 After SiteWhere is started, the air traffic example application loads its model